 Receive a free 3-Filter Case with purchase (PolarPro site only)

-The Shutter Collection Filter 3-Pack is part of PolarPro's new Cinema Series™ line, using the highest-grade glass and coatings on the market for pilots who demand the absolute best.
-The Shutter Collection for the DJI Phantom 3 contains an ND16, ND32, and ND64 filter for reducing the camera's shutter speed.
+The Shutter Collection Filter 3-Pack is part of PolarPro's Cinema Series™ line, using the highest-grade glass and coatings on the market for pilots who demand the absolute best.
+The Shutter Collection for the DJI Phantom 3 contains ND16, ND32, and ND64 filters for reducing the camera's shutter speed.
 Each filter is precisely manufactured with PolarPro’s AirFrame™ featherlight design for smooth gimbal operation.
-The Cinema Series Shutter Collection for the Phantom 3 comes with a lifetime warranty, guaranteeing will outlast your drone.
+The Cinema Series Shutter Collection for the Phantom 3 comes with a lifetime warranty, guaranteeing it will outlast your drone.